PabloFuentesSanz/PruebaPractica/README.md

 # Original NFT Whitelabel marketplace platform

-● Whitelabeling solution to enable customize easily site for INS customers ● High traffic drop management, based on scheduled drop timeframes ● Primary market drops, with scheduled time
+* Whitelabeling solution to enable customize easily site for INS customers
+* High traffic drop management, based on scheduled drop timeframes
+* Primary market drops, with scheduled time
-● Payment with crypto and fiat
+* Payment with crypto and fiat
-● Custodial wallet
+* Custodial wallet
-● KYC and AML
+* KYC and AML

-To test the app in local run 'npm run start' and 'node .\src\api\server.js'
+To test the app in local run `npm run start` and `node .\src\api\server.js`

 Some dependencies, techs and utilities:
 * React